 Prerequisite: Advanced Algebra I. This course is weighted as a 4.5 quality point in terms of Grade Point Average (GPA).
 The first semester includes the study of equations, inequalities, relations, functions, systems of equations, matrices, polynomials, irrational numbers, complex numbers, and conic sections.
 The second semester of this course includes the study of higher degree polynomials, rational and exponential functions, and statistics and probability.
-Near the end of the school year, students will take the Algebra II SOL test.
+Students will take the Algebra II SOL test.